boldflight/BibleConverter/test_EPUB/output/2sam.md

 [9] He said to me, ‘Stand over me and finish me off!
 I’m very dizzy, even though I’m still alive.’
 [10] So I stood over him and put him to death, since I knew that he couldn’t live in such a condition.
 Then I took the crown which was on his head and the bracelet which was on his arm.
 I have brought them here to my lord.”
 [11] David then grabbed his own clothes and tore them, as did all the men who were with him.
-[12] They lamented and wept and fasted until evening because Saul, his son Jonathan, the Lord’s army, and the house of Israel had fallen by the sword.
+[12] They lamented and wept and fasted until evening because Saul, his son Jonathan, the **Lord**’s army, and the house of Israel had fallen by the sword.
 [13] David said to the young man who told this to him, “Where are you from?”
 He replied, “I am an Amalekite, the son of a resident foreigner.”
-[14] David replied to him, “How is it that you were not afraid to reach out your hand to destroy the Lord’s anointed?”
+[14] David replied to him, “How is it that you were not afraid to reach out your hand to destroy the **Lord**’s anointed?”
 [15] Then David called one of the soldiers and said, “Come here and strike him down!”
 So he struck him down, and he died.
 [16] David said to him, “Your blood be on your own head!
-Your own mouth has testified against you, saying ‘I have put the Lord’s anointed to death.’”
+Your own mouth has testified against you, saying ‘I have put the **Lord**’s anointed to death.’”

 ### David’s Tribute to Saul and Jonathan